fuvmath/fuvmath.github.io/_posts/Capstone/2024-04-06-Capstone-Handbook.md

 The capstone is subject to the regulations described in Fulbright University Vietnam’s Code of Academic Integrity.

 ### 1.9.
 Grading process
+As in Appendix 1, there are two graders for each capstone project: primary advisor and a second reader (which will be the secondary advisor, if there is one).

+-	Research Process will be graded by the primary advisor.

-For both Capstone I and II, the capstone project is to be graded by *both* the primary and secondary advisors, following what is known as a double-marking process.
+-	The Thesis and Presentation will be graded by both the primary advisor and the second reader.

 ## 2. Capstone by Thesis Guidelines